Quarterly Enrollment Updates

 • First-pass enrollment remains open during your assigned appointment window

-• Second Pass Appointments and Waitlist: 5/28/2024
+• Second Pass Appointments and Waitlist: Begin May 28th, 2025

 • Credit limits: